 Annabel Knight (Course Director)

-Annabel studied recorder and flute at the Royal College of Music where she developed a strong interest in early music.
-She has since established a successful performing and teaching career as a recorder player and historical flautist, which has taken her across the UK, Europe, America and the Middle East.
+Annabel has established a successful performing and teaching career as a freelance recorder player and baroque flautist, which has taken her across the UK, Europe, America and the Middle East.
 She has performed, recorded and toured for many years with the baroque ensemble Passacaglia, and the recorder quintet Fontanella.
 She also plays EWI (wind synthesizer) in the band Art of Moog.
-Solo CD recordings include albums of music by Gordon Jacob (with the Maggini String Quartet, Naxos), and GP Telemann (BCR).
-She has also had the privilege of performing on a number of film soundtracks including Fantastic Mr Fox and Harry Potter and the Deathly Hallows, Part 1, Philomena, and del Torros’ Pinocchio.
-Annabel is a committed and experienced teacher, having taught for over twenty years in a large variety of school and education settings.
-She has been involved with both the ABRSM and Trinity Guildhall examinations boards as a syllabus consultant and was appointed head of the recorder department at Birmingham Conservatoire in 2012.
-She has been running the Woodhouse Recorder Week summer schools since 2004.
+Solo CD recordings include albums of music by Gordon Jacob (Naxos), GP Telemann and CPE Bach (BCR).
+She can also be heard performing on a number of film soundtracks including Fantastic Mr Fox, Harry Potter and the Deathly Hallows, Part 1, Philomena, and del Torros’ Pinocchio.
+Annabel is a committed and experienced teacher who enjoys working at every level, from complete beginners to emerging young professional players.
+Annabel is currently head of the recorder department at Royal Birmingham Conservatoire and has been running the Woodhouse Recorder Week summer schools since 2004.

 Rebecca Austen-Brown (Junior Day)